-There is no doubt that environmental issues are hitting the headlines more than ever before.
-Sustainability has become a central focus for industries around the world – you could even say it’s become cool.
-As an individual, however, it can be completely daunting knowing what to make of it all.
-What to focus on?
+It can be completely daunting knowing where to begin lessening your impact on the planet.
+What to focus on first?
 Plastic pollution or carbon emissions?
 Can I only buy locally-made products?
 Will I even have an impact as just one person?

 Fortunately, there are small, simple lifestyle changes that every single individual can make to reduce their impact on the planet.
 These individual actions all add up to create one, powerful movement across the globe.

 Reassess your needs

 We have become accustomed to certain standards of living, but some of these little luxuries come at a huge detriment to the earth.
 Taking a step back and looking at the things you truly need - as opposed to the things you simply want - is not only a sure-fire way to reduce your impact, but studies have shown that a simpler way of life actually improves its quality.
 The affectionately dubbed “Marie Kondo Effect” has seen swathes of people turning away from material goods to bring them happiness; celebrating instead the simple joy of living.

 Ditch disposable plastics